alphagov/search-v2-infrastructure/terraform/full_environment/README.md

 - A Discovery Engine datastore and schema
 - Two service accounts with respective roles (read and write) and keys to access Discovery Engine from a consuming application
-- AWS Secrets Manager secrets to be consumed by the Kubernetes platform (unless `generate_google_keys` variable is set to false)
+- AWS Secrets Manager secrets to be consumed by the API service application in the corresponding environment on the Kubernetes platform

 > **Note**
 > The Discovery Engine resources are managed through the [RestAPI provider][restapi_provider_docs]